Technical Due Diligence

 Technical due diligence that reads the code, not the pitch.

 Most technical due diligence is a consultant interviewing the CTO for three days.
 We analyze the software itself — every commit, every dependency, every decision trace — and hand you evidence, not a summary of what you were told.
+Independent of the team being assessed, and kept current as the deal moves from LOI to close.

 What is technical due diligence?